The Care We Provide

 This is a service that provides teaching daily living and life skills to assist individuals in becoming as independent as possible in their day to day lives.
 This involves tracking and recording progress daily.
 Examples of habilitation goals could include social skills, safety skills, independent living skills, etc. These goals will vary from individual to individual depending upon need.

 Attendant care is a service that provides care to an individual that they cannot provide for themselves.
-This service may allow an individual to remain in their home by providing sanitary and safe conditions.
-Some examples within this service may include bathing, meal prep, assistance with toileting, grooming, house keeping, and shopping.
+This service may allow an individual to remain in their home by providing assistance with daily living from personal care to day-to-day activities.
+Some examples within this service may include bathing, meal prep, assistance with toileting, grooming, housekeeping, shopping, supervision, etc.